Bastiantkt/VFIO-GPU-Passthrough-Muxless/README.md

 5. Passthrough PCI (GPU) 01:00.0 and 01:00.1 in Virt-Manager

-6. Add a Mouse Virtio and a Keyboard Virtio in Virt-Manager
+6. Add a Mouse Virtio and a Keyboard Virtio in Virt-Manager (For Looking Glass)

 7. Set the Display on Spice